kjwtang/final-group-final_project_xiangrong-mark-jiawen/README.md

 - Xiangrong (Mark) Sun, MarkSun2001
 - Jiawen Tang, kjwtang

-This repository is a template for your team's repository.

-***The Proposal is update in `proposal.md`, This readme will update with more detail information when we get the result and analysis.***

-## assignment
+## Project

-All work for this assignment should be in the `assignment` directory.
-You will work in the `.Rmd` notebook, and commit your rendered output files (`.md` and associated files) in the `assignment` directory as well.
+All of our work for the term project are in the `assignment` directory.
+We worked in the `.Rmd` notebook, and commited our rendered output files (`.md` and associated files) in the `assignment` directory as well.
+We also uploaded some data file we used for analysis there.

-## Special files
+## Project overview

-All team repositories will also include most of the special files found here:

-### Common files

-- `README.md` this file, a general overview of the repository in markdown format.
-- `.gitignore` Optional file, ignore common file types we don't want to accidentally commit to GitHub.
-Most projects should use this.
-- `<REPO-NAME>.Rproj` Optional, an R-Project file created by RStudio for it's own configuration.
-Some people prefer to `.gitignore` this file.

-### Infrastructure for Testing

-- `DESCRIPTION` a metadata file for the repository, based on the R package standard.
-It's main purpose here is as a place to list any additional R packages/libraries needed for any of the `.Rmd` files to run.
+In this project, we were able to analyzed data and create figures to interpret the ecological crisis on Amazon forest in Brazil.
+We recreated maps showing the spatial distribution of major drivers of Amazonian forest degradation.
+We show the geo-spatial and temporal trends in deforestation of Amazon forest in Brazil.
+We then delved into a major driver of forest-loss: fire, and summarized its trend for various places and times.
+Lastly, we recreated maps showing future projection of logging and fire events in Brazil, which are expected to accelerate forest loss.